yabetsebren/determiner-comprehension-ml/README.md

-# multimodal-determiner
+# determiner-comprhension-ml

 Code for the paper *Classifying Determiner-Comprehension Subgroups and Clinical Status in Children: A Machine Learning Approach* (Ebren et al.).

-It predicts a data-driven determiner-comprehension grouping and clinical/language status from three sources — mouse-clicking behavior in a language game, eye tracking, and standardized tests — using leakage-controlled nested cross-validation with permutation testing.
+It predicts a data-driven determiner-comprehension grouping and clinical/language status from three sources: mouse-clicking behavior in a language game, eye tracking, and standardized tests, using leakage-controlled nested cross-validation with permutation testing.

 ## Install